 Also this week, we expect President Obama to reveal a revised 10-year budget plan as an alternative to Paul Ryan’s 2012 Budget Resolution, which was introduced to the House last week and will be voted on by the full House on Thursday.
 Still no specific word on when Senator Kent Conrad (D-ND) will release the Senate counterpart to the House budget resolution.
 Click here for a summary of the 2012 budget resolution process thus far.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Food Safety, Grants and Programs, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Food Safety, Grants and Programs, Local & Regional Food Systems, Organic, Research, Education & Extension, Rural Development